EnumaCaliber/BRIDGE/README.md

 - accuracy improvement when regrowing only that layer

 #### D. Saliency-based importance
-Two code paths exist:

-1. `rl_saliency_regrowth.py` uses `SaliencyComputer` (RigL-style accumulated gradients) with FairPrune formula.
-2. `utils/saliency_analysis.py` provides a more general “per-class” saliency analyzer:
+1. `utils/saliency_analysis.py` provides a more general “per-class” saliency analyzer:
    - supports second-order approximation (`use_second_order=True`)
    - can compute per-class importance tensors and visualize distributions